Interruption in online customer service 14 December 06:00-19:00 More information

 If you do not complete a degree within the target time, you may still be eligible for a student loan tax deduction if there is an acceptable reason for your failing to meet academic progress requirements.
 Such acceptable reasons are

-- a period of illness, provided you were paid sickness allowance or rehabilitation subsidy, pension or compensation on grounds of full incapacity for work.
+• a period of illness, but only if you have received sickness allowance, infectious disease allowance or rehabilitation subsidy, pension or compensation on account of full incapacity for work for at least one month during the time qualifying you for a student loan tax deduction.

 A period of service or payment of an allowance lasting at least one month during a single academic term extends the target time by 0.5 academic years.
 Term dates are 1 January - 31 July and 1 August - 31 December.
 The target time cannot be extended by more than 0.5 academic years even if you have had several periods of service or payment of an allowance during a single term.